Your Need-to-Know Guide

 As the fourth largest coffee producer in the world, Colombia is famous for its aromatic blends and single origin roasts.
 Most of the coffee beans come from the department of Antioquia, a region located in the central northwestern part of the country.

 Medellin, the capital of Antioquia, is known for its trendy selection of craft coffee shops.
-The top rated Medellin coffee shop, Pergamino, makes almost all of their coffee beverages from beans grown on the owner’s family farm in the nearby mountains!
+The top-rated Medellin coffee shop, Pergamino, makes almost all of its coffee beverages from beans grown on the owner’s family farm in the nearby mountains!

 Colombia is also one of the world leaders in the flower industry, second only to the Netherlands as the largest exporter of freshly cut blooms.
 Bananas, sugarcane, and palm oil follow closely behind flowers as the most prominent agricultural outputs of the country.